MASCOT-NTNU/Missions/Porto/mission_plan.md

 Done on my laptop:
-run polygon selector, to select the polygon, threshold --> polygon.txt run Grid, to select the polygon, and generate the grid --> grid.txt run data extractor, which takes out the data from the grid, and save it in a separate data file --> prior.hdf5
+run polygon selector, to select the polygon, threshold --> polygon.txt

 Onboard:
 threshold needs to be set based on the gradient.